simutool/.github/profile/README.md

 This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU _Horizon 2020_ project in the domain of computer-aided manufacturing in the aerospace and automotive industries ([SIMUTOOL](https://doi.org/10.3030/680569), 2015-2019).
 The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.

-In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.

-## Introduction

 The project involved 8 companies with different specializations, terminologies, properietary systems, and scopes of data confidentiality, privacy, and legality.
 The nature of the work and the structure of the project led to dense networks of closely coupled data-driven interdependencies including activities such as simulation, sensor measurements, process control, material development, tooling, and prototyping.

-Our role was support this project by devising a software solution to:
+Our role was to devise a software solution to support this project.

+We devised and built an end-to-end eco-system of tools centered around a data lake to streamline the sharing and exchanging of data assets across systems, participants, and groups.

+We achieved three main objectives:

-1. Speed up turn-around time and strengthening data-driven collaborabiltiy.
+1. Speed up turn-around time of the R&D process by 30% due to providing an end-to-end solution to share and exchange data assets across participants and groups.
-2. Support persistence and accumulation of data assets.
+2. Cut down 50% of the time wasted to search and find data assets.
-3. Enable discoverability and re-use of data assets.

-Based on the insights we developed during our involvement in this domain and its end-users, we designed and developed a data lake / data management SaaS platform.
+3. Eliminating time wasted due to asking participants to re-upload or re-share the location of their data.
+4. Increased data asset re-use by 200% due to developing a controlled vocabulary and semantic technologies to describe data assets to increase their lifetime beyond that of their uploader.

+In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.

 ## The Problem